10 Best Free Things to Do in San Diego

 1600 Pacific Highway and Harbor Drive

-One of the best places to spend the day exploring in San Diego is the Embarcadero.
 Embarcadero is a Spanish word that means "the landing place" and in San Diego county, it is just that!
-This San Diego attraction is home to the USS Midway, Seaport Village and is also the San Diego cruise terminal.
+This San Diego attraction is home to the USS Midway, USS Midway Museum, and is also home to the San Diego cruise terminal.

-Spend time walking around Embarcadero to see some of the best sights San Diego has to offer along the San Diego Bay.
+My family and I love to spend time walking around the Embarcadero to see some of the best sights San Diego has to offer along the San Diego Bay.
 A few notable areas include: Seaport Village which is a waterfront marketplace that features restaurants and shopping and Embarcadero Park South where you can catch the symphony playing during the summer.

 Learn More